jqnatividad/qsv/docs/whirlwind_tour.md

 1 # https://datahub.io/JohnSnowLabs/country-and-continent-codes-list
 ```

 Huh!?!
-That's not what we we were expecting.
+That's not what we were expecting.
 But if you look at the `country-continent.csv`
 file, it starts with a comment with the `#` character.

 ```